Lots of us assume that starting a family is a straightforward process, but for many couples, this isn’t the case.

 Dealing with infertility is difficult both physically and emotionally, but if you work with your partner and a fertility specialist, you can increase your chances of getting pregnant.

-Some signs of male infertility include testicle pain and swelling, changes in sexual desire, and small or firm testicles.
+Some signs of male infertility include testicle pain and swelling, along with changes in sexual desire.
 Changes in your sexual health can be really scary, and if you haven’t been able to conceive within a year, you may be concerned.
 But rest assured, your health care provider is there to listen and help.
-They’ll talk through your symptoms, run some tests, and explain the various infertility treatments available, if necessary.
+They’ll talk through your symptoms, do a physical examination and run some tests, such as semen analyses, and explain the various infertility treatments available, such as intracytoplasmic sperm injection or in vitro fertilization, if necessary.

 It’s crucial to remember that you’re not alone.
 According to the World Health Organization, infertility affects approximately 48 million couples and 186 million individuals globally.
-You can find help and support via RESOLVE in the US, HIMfertility in the UK, and Access Australia.
+You can find help and support via RESOLVE in the United States, HIMfertility in the United Kingdom, and Access Australia.

 *Names have been changed.